Vman1111/SenioriOSDevStudy/README.md

 VIDEO:  Improving Model Composability With Swift’s Standard Result and Optional Types, Map, Functors, and Powerful Refactorings Backed by Tests and Types (Compiler!)

 commit `Migrate to Swift 5 (no source changes needed!)` - watch video.
 Likelly nothing to do here.

+commit `Enable Base Internationalization (a recommended setting in the Xcode 10.2.1)` - watch video.